mbernste/mbernste.github.io/_posts/2021-03-03-cell_types_states_and_ontologies.md

 The cell state space
 -------------------

 First, let's get the obvious out of the way: the concept of "cell type" is man made.
 Nature does not create categories, rather, we create categories in our minds.
-They are fundamental building blocks in our mental processing.
-Rather, in nature, there are _only cell states_.
+Categories are fundamental building blocks of our mental processing.
+In nature, there are _only cell states_.
 That is, every cell simply exists in a certain configuration.
 It is expressing certain genes.
 It is comprised of certain proteins.
 It's genome is chemically and spatially configured in a specific way.
 Moreover, cells _change_ their state over time.
 A cell is in a constant state of flux as it goes about its function and responds to external stimuli.

 In computer science parlance, we can think about the set of cell states as a [state space](https://en.wikipedia.org/wiki/State_space).
 That is, the cell always exists in a specific, single state at a specific time, and over time it _transitions_ to new states.
 If these states are finite (or [countable](https://en.wikipedia.org/wiki/Countable_set)), one can view the state space as a [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton), where the state space can be represented by a [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)), in which nodes in the graph are states and edges are transitions between states.
 This is depicted in the figure below: